Making it work

 Pedestrian Counting System

-Head of Modelling and Simulation, MSc ETH Computer Science
+Modelling and Simulation, MSc ETH Computer Science

 After completing his bachelor's degree in data analysis and process design in 2003, Michael Moos worked as a scientific assistant for the Institute of Computational Physics at the Zurich University of Applied Sciences in Winterthur.
 For his first two years, he managed a research project for the optimization of distance sensors using ultrasound technology.
 In the following two years, he specialized his skills in software engineering.
 He developed a user interface for scientific software and later lead the development of software for the modelling and analysis of semiconductors.
 From 2007 to 2010, Michael Moos earned a Master's in Computer Science at ETH Zurich.
 During that time, was employed at ASE, primarily as a developer for current software tools.